 Introduction

 Self-esteem is the value we place on ourselves, shaping our self-worth and influencing our self-confidence.
-It plays a crucial role in handling challenges, making decisions, and interacting with others.
+It is crucial in handling challenges, making decisions, and interacting with others.
 Low self-esteem can lead to self-doubt, negative self-talk, and self-criticism, affecting both mental health and professional performance.

 On the other hand, healthy self-esteem, bolstered by positive affirmations and self-compassion, can help you feel confident, develop self-confidence, and foster positive relationships.
-Recognizing and addressing negative thoughts can improve your self-esteem and enhance your well-being, leading to high self-confidence and a more fulfilling life.
-Engaging in self-care practices, spending time with supportive people, and practicing positive self-talk are all essential steps in this journey.
+Recognizing and addressing negative thoughts can improve your self-esteem and well-being, leading to high self-confidence and a more fulfilling life.

 1. Challenge negative thinking